-The Baur au Lac is A Select member of The Most Famous Hotels in the World.
-It is set in its own park on the shore of Lake Zurich, a stone’s throw from the Paradeplatz, the city’s bustling financial district, and the world-famous Bahnhofstrasse!.
+The Baur au Lac is A Select member of The Most Famous Hotels in the World from its founding hour.
+It is set in its own park on the shore of Lake Zurich, a stone's throw from the Paradeplatz, the city's bustling financial district, and the world-famous Bahnhofstrasse!.
 Michel Rey is the doyen of Swiss Hospitality and became certainly one of the longest serving hotel general managers of the world.
 From 31.
 December 1969 until 2012 he was at the Baur au Lac, since 1982 he served as the general manager.

 Good morning, dear Michel Rey.
 We are having a late breakfast at your beautifully newly refurbished restaurant Pavillon.
 In fact I should have breakfast with your wife and yourself.
 You are managing the Baur au Lac together?